muhammadn8449/sep11-freedom-project/blog/entry02.md

 <h3>p5.play:</h3> <a href = "https://p5play.org/learn/sprite">Documentation</a>

 ### EDP:
 When I looked at my blog entry 1, I see that I got most of my plans done and went a little beyond my EDP.
 So right now I'm at stage where I wanna decorate my page and probably change some button to a different coordinates so it looks simple.
 When I get to finish what I wanna do at this stage process I might make the game a bit more complex if it seems too easy.
 Cause When I played my game, I got a score of 50 in 30 seconds.
-My goal is to reach 75+ and when I acccomplish my goal, I might decrease the timing from 0.7 to 0.5 for the sprite and also the 30 seconds to 25 for overall timing.
+My goal is to reach 75+ and when I accomplish my goal, I might decrease the timing from 0.7 to 0.5 for the sprite and also the 30 seconds to 25 for overall timing.

 Skills:
+Me learning about p5.play gave me the chance to research about p5.js because p5.play helped me build the system while p5.js helped me run the system.
+P5.js helped me with my time managment cause if it wasn't for p5.js, I would have changed my tool which mean I had to learn a new skill from the beginning.